The Digital Nomad lifestyle

 Because of the ever-growing popularity of the digital nomad lifestyle, co-living spaces are now available worldwide.
 This is an easy way to become part of the digital nomad community in your area, as well as living in a shared space with new people!

-Check out the best digital nomad cafes in Chiang Mai
+Check out the best cafes to work in Chiang Mai

 3. Important documents